 With 2000 kilometres in total, across the entire country, it is a tremendous task if you should have an ambition to drive them all.
 By the way, there is no special hurry, because the roads do not disappear.
 On the contrary, the content is constantly evolving.
 Not all sections have yet received the facilities and artwork that the Norwegian Public Roads Administration has plans for.
 Upon completion in 2023 there will on all 18 roads, be as many as 200 picnic areas and viewpoints.
 The project started in 1994, and there are still some projects underway.
 I sincerely hope that the great ambitions are accomplished.

 Through the combination of nature, roads, architecture and art, we create new pictures of Norway in order to tempt you to embark upon new journeys along our most beautiful roads.
 (The Norwegian Public Roads Administration)

 I present my driven stretches in a series of articles.
 In all modesty, I intend to seek out even more over the next years.
 In each article you will find links to more detailed articles about attractions along the way.

 Here is the list of Norwegian Scenic Routes, with links to Sandalsand’s articles in Norwegian.

 - Geiranger – Trollstigen

 - Gamle Strynefjellsvegen

-The links are to Sandalsand Norge, the Norwegian language sister of the website you are now.
+The links to the National scenic routes are to Sandalsand Norge, the Norwegian language sister of the website you are now.
 I have no plans to translate these articles into English.
 Consequently, I suggest you have a go with your automatic translator.